FMenchetti/CausalArima/README.md

 How to obtain a summary of the model (notice that to proper display the results as html on a Rmarkdown chunk you have to set result as ‘asis’.
-Other possible format include “text” and “latex”.)
+Other possible format include “numeric”, useful to retrieve the statistics and use them in calculations, and “latex”.)

 ``` r
 summary_model<-CoefficientsTable(ce, printing=FALSE, format="html", boot=10000, alfa = 0.05, bootstrapping=FALSE, cov=x1)